samiulhq/LLM-RAG-SAS/README.md

 ----
 ## Change Log

+* Version 1.3.2 (04SEP2024)
+    * Changed Python code generation step to allow running as a job

 * Version 1.3.1 (10JUL2024)
     * Added option for load from SAS dataset
     * README / About tab minor edits